beehive-lab/ProtonVM/README.md

 # ProtonVM: Parallel Bytecode Interpreter For Heterogeneous Hardware

-In a nutshell, ProtoVM is a Parallel Bytecode Interpreter (BC) implemented in OpenCL for running interpreters on heterogeneous architectures (multi-core CPUs, GPUs and FPGAs).
+In a nutshell, ProtoVM is a tiny Parallel Bytecode Interpreter (BC) implemented in OpenCL for running interpreters on heterogeneous architectures (multi-core CPUs, GPUs and FPGAs).

 ProtonVM is presented as a proof of concept for running a subset of the Java bytecodes in C++ and OpenCL.
 The bytecodes defined correspond to an extension of the small-subset of Java bytecode explained by Terence Parr, from the University of San Francisco of how to [build a simple Virtual Machine](https://www.youtube.com/watch?v=OjaAToVkoTw).